aaronetz/signal-bot/README.md

     * To get the verification code using a voice call instead, replace `register-text` with `register-voice`.
 2. After receiving the verification SMS, run `signal-bot --verify 123-456` (change the number to the code you received.)
 3. To start the bot, run `signal-bot --listen`.
 You should be able to then message the bot and see your messages in the log.
+    * Note: it might take a few minutes for the bot to be properly registered with the Signal server and be able to receive messages.
 4. To stop the bot, interrupt with Ctrl+C or `kill -2` to allow it to shut down and disconnect gracefully from the Signal service.
 5. To dry-run test the listener, use `signal-bot --test`.
 This will start a simple input loop that sends your messages to the bot and sends the response to stdout.
 This doesn't use the Signal service.